slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 Organizations can either self-attest to their answers or seek certification from a third-party auditor.
-Evidence for self-attestation should be published on the internet.
+Evidence for self-attestation should be published on the internet and can include information such as the security model defined as part of the provenance.
 Evidence submitted for third-party certification need not be published.